MiladShafiee/DeepTransition/README.md

    - `--num_envs` NUM_ENVS:  Number of environments to create.

    - `--max_iterations` MAX_ITERATIONS:  Maximum number of training iterations.

-   :runner: Play a pre-trained policy:
+## :runner: Play a pre-trained demo  ##

+ Play a pre-trained policy (It will take less than one minute):

    - `python legged_gym/scripts/play.py --task=quadruped`

    - By default, the loaded policy is the last model of the last run of the experiment folder.

+## Acknowledgement  ##
 ```
-This environment builds on the [legged gym environment](https://leggedrobotics.github.io/legged_gym/) by Nikita
+This environment builds on the amazing repository [legged gym environment](https://leggedrobotics.github.io/legged_gym/) by Nikita
 Rudin, Robotic Systems Lab, ETH Zurich (Paper: https://arxiv.org/abs/2109.11978) and the Isaac Gym simulator from
 NVIDIA (Paper: https://arxiv.org/abs/2108.10470).
 Training code builds on the [rsl_rl](https://github.com/leggedrobotics/rsl_rl)
 repository, also by Nikita Rudin, Robotic Systems Lab, ETH Zurich.